iffy/lhtml/README.md

 # LHTML

-An LHTML file is a web application with the ability to save itself.
+An LHTML file is a packaged web application with the ability to save itself.
+Think PDFs but with web technologies.
 For a demo, watch this video:

 XXX